justin-p/ansible-playbook-my-linux-workstation/README.md

 # ansible-my-linux-workstation

 A Ansible playbook that configures a clean install of linux to my preferences.
+Tested on Ubuntu 20.04 and Parrot Security MATE.

 ## Installation